-For the past few months, I’ve been giving myself more time to be alone with my own thoughts instead of drowning them out with constant distractions (you know… music, TV, cellphones).
-Secretly, I’ve been scared that maybe I don’t even like people that much, and I wanted to dig deeper.
+For the past few months, I’ve been giving myself more time to be alone with my thoughts instead of drowning them out with mindless distractions.
+Secretly, I’ve been scared that I actually don’t like people, and I wanted to dig deeper.
 Going to a party and talking to strangers is my biggest nightmare.
-When you put two people that don’t know each other into a conversation, it’s like two awkward people trying to dance but they keep stepping on each other’s toes.
 Since I know nothing about the person, we end up talking about a safe topic like the weather, current events, or what someone’s wearing.
-And then my eyes glaze over and I zone out because why the heck am I spending all of this energy, talking about topics I can care less about to someone I probably will never see again.
+And then my eyes glaze over and I zone out because I’m spending all of this energy, talking about topics I don’t care about to someone I probably will never see again.
 I usually leave parties feeling uninspired and drained.

 My day is already spent on exhausting tasks like going to work and folding laundry.
-I don’t need to spend the precious time I have left on meeting people I probably have nothing in common with.
-Reading books in bed or working on one of my creative projects sound like a less stressful way to spend the night.
+I don’t need to spend the precious time I have left on meeting people I have nothing in common with.
+Reading books in bed or working on one of my creative projects is a less stressful way to spend the night.
 But that doesn’t mean I hate all human interactions.

 When I think back to my college years, I don’t have any meaningful memories from drunken frat parties.
 All of the memories I’ve kept close are from late night hangout sessions in someone’s dorm room where we opened up about our insecurities over a box of cheese pizza.
-I love having a deep conversation with someone but that will most likely not happen at a party with music so loud, it vibrates my bones.
+I love having a deep conversation with someone but that will most likely not happen at a party with music so loud that it shakes my bones.

 Once I came to the realization that I don’t hate people, I’ve started to love the introvert inside me.
-It’s okay that I hate shallow conversations with strangers.
-I can spend that energy on building stronger relationships with the people I care about.
-And once I start trusting you and letting you in, you can be sure that I’ll support you and be your biggest fan.
+It’s okay that I hate shallow conversations with stranger, I can spend that energy on building stronger relationships with the people I care about.
+And once I start trusting people and letting them in, they can count on me to be their biggest fan.